Nadine Norris

 backgrounds, subculturally-identified teens, and other non-hegemonic

-teens continue to be drawn to MySpace.
-A cl… Continue
+teens continue to be drawn… Continue

 Who wouldn't want my job?

 I spoke to a nice young lady this week who seemed like she would be qualified to replace me at my old job.
 She'd been a teacher for a few years and she had previous experience in the tech field.
 My former principal thought it would be more effective if I would show this candidate around and explain what it's like to be a tech coordinator.
 She seemed excited and by the end of our conversation we were speaking to each other as if she already had the position.
 I was very relieved.
-We've got a great… Continue
+We've got a… Continue

 Second Life or Real Life

 I've been to SL a few times this week.
 Meg influenced me, I must admit.
 I met her there and she gave some "landmarks", which if you don't kow SL, (which I really don't), landmarks are like places to visit.
 After my visit with Meg and a couple of other teachers, one of which oddly enough is one I know really well, I went back to SL a couple of times.
 I went to the place that was set up by ISTE for virtual NECC.
 I never really met anyone though.
-The NECC conference center and other places that Meg… Continue
+The NECC conference center and other places that… Continue

 Life-long Learning